 MedlinePlus Genetics provides information about Short QT syndromeMore About This Health Condition

-Mutations in the CACNA1C gene have been found to cause Timothy syndrome.
+Variants (also known as mutations) in the CACNA1C gene have been found to cause Timothy syndrome.
 This condition primarily affects the heart but can affect many other areas of the body, including the fingers and toes, teeth, nervous system, and immune system.
 Timothy syndrome is characterized by a heart condition called long QT syndrome, which causes the heart (cardiac) muscle to take longer than usual to recharge between beats.
 This abnormality in the heart's electrical system can cause severe abnormalities of the heart rhythm (arrhythmias), which can lead to sudden death.

-Mutations in the CACNA1C gene change the structure of CaV1.2 channels throughout the body.
+Variants in the CACNA1C gene change the structure of CaV1.2 channels throughout the body.
 The altered channels stay open much longer than usual, which allows calcium ions to continue flowing into cells abnormally.
 The resulting overload of calcium ions within cardiac muscle cells changes the way the heart beats and can cause abnormal heart muscle contraction and arrhythmia.
 It is thought that the altered channels and calcium ion flow also impair regulation of certain genes during development, resulting in the facial, dental, and neurological abnormalities in Timothy syndrome.

-In some cases, people with CACNA1C gene mutations have long QT syndrome without the other features of Timothy syndrome.
+In some cases, people with CACNA1C gene variants have long QT syndrome without the other features of Timothy syndrome.
 It is unclear why some people have only heart problems while other have additional features.More About This Health Condition

 MedlinePlus Genetics provides information about Brugada syndromeMore About This Health Condition